McVay: LA Rams are starting over in quest for repeat crown - NewsBreak

 McVay: LA Rams are starting over in quest for repeat crown

-NEWPORT BEACH, Calif. — (AP) — The Los Angeles Rams threw the last of their lavish offseason parties Thursday night so they could hand out their massive Super Bowl championship rings to their current and former players.
+NEWPORT BEACH, Calif. — The Los Angeles Rams threw the last of their lavish offseason parties Thursday night so they could hand outtheir massive Super Bowl championship rings to their current and former players.

 Sean McVay sees the Friday morning after that soirée as the dividing line between the success of last season and the formidable task in front of the Rams this fall as they attempt to become the NFL’s first repeat champions in 18 years.